-3 Easy To Execute Retail Merchandising Tips
+3 Easy to Execute Retail Merchandising Tips

 Retail merchandising isn’t easy, but it’s also not applied physics.
 Put yourself in your customer’s shoes.
 When walking into your retail area, what are the first things that catch your eye?
 Have you used wall space in the back at the right height to draw customers in?
 Is anything blocking your view?
-These are your sight lines, and being able to effectively direct attention can help you optimize the way you merchandise your store.
+These are your sightlines, and being able to effectively direct attention can help you optimize the way you merchandise your store.

-Here are some ideas that’ll help you make the most of your retail space and drive retail sales.
+Here are some ideas that’ll help you make the most of your retail space and drive retail sales:

-1. Make it Visually Appealing and Organized
+1. Make it visually appealing and organized.

 Keeping shelves, fixtures, mirrors, and tables clean, stocked, and straightened on a daily basis makes your displays approachable and can even aid in the reduction of theft.
-Spacing products far enough apart gives your displays a modern look and allows the customer the ease of picking up product.
+Spacing products far enough apart give your displays a modern look and allows the customer the ease of picking up product.
 Remember, it’s easier to sell an item if the customer has it in their hands.

 Properly merchandised shelves will remove barriers often created in a shopping experience, like the fear of knocking products over or having to ask the price of an item.
 Don’t overlook the flow through your space.
 Make sure it’s easy to maneuver through and that there aren’t any dead ends.
 And make sure you’ve got the right light on the subject.
 Lighting is an often overlooked aspect of any retail area that can make the difference between selling a product and it continuing to sit in the dark.

-2. Keep it Accessible with Effective Communication
+2. Keep it accessible with effective communication.

 Make sure your products are accessible to the customer.
-Your chance of selling items locked in a cabinet or on shelves behind your register are very low.
+Your chance of selling items locked in a cabinet or on shelves behind your register is very low.
 Accessible products, like testers, allow the more tactile customer the satisfaction of touching, smelling, and handling the product, which makes the connection between sampling and making a purchase clearer.
 Because consumers are looking for experiential moments, it differentiates your shopping experience from an online purchase.

 It’s crucial not to forget the importance of the sales associate, receptionist, or esthetician.
-They can help turn a looking customer into a purchasing one if properly trained to answer questions and motivated to make the sale.
+They can help turn a looking customer into a purchasing one if they're properly trained to answer questions and motivated to make the sale.

-3. Create Stories and Vignettes
+3. Create stories and vignettes.

 Create a highlight area that changes regularly.
-This may be a small table at the front of the store that’s the first thing your customers see when they enter the space.
+This could be a small table at the front of the store that’s the first thing your customers see when they enter the space.
 Changing the displays throughout your boutique every two months allows for featuring specific products and an increase in various product sales.
 And regular customers will discover “new” items that might’ve been previously located elsewhere.
 Rotating out of season or discontinued items to the bottom shelves or “special value” area keeps shelves looking updated and fresh.

 Universal Companies is proud to have a team of experienced spa advisors on staff and welcomes you to consult with our professionals about spa products and supplies, including ingredients, equipment, and retail.
 Dedicated to the success of spa professionals everywhere, we're grateful to be recognized with the American Spa Magazine Professional's Choice Award, Favorite Distributor of the Year for many consecutive years.
 (Thank you!)